webroo/dummy-json/README.md

 "email": "{{email}}"          // michael.turner@unilogic.com
 ```

-The helpers can be placed in any order and will still attempt to synchronize:
+The helpers can be placed in any order and will still synchronize:

 ```js
 "email": "{{email}}"          // michael.turner@unilogic.com